elliotperviz/cmms/md/C01_02/README.md

 **Optional Objectives**

-- Replace the NVE ensemble and Berendsen thermostat with an NVT ensemble and thermostat.
+- Replace the NVE ensemble and Berendsen thermostat with an NVT ensemble and thermostat, visualize/plot the trajectory

 ### 4. Equilibration - prepare system for measurement at 94.4 K